 severe abdominal pain, distention, loud intestinal noises.
 Pains come in

 waves.
 Horse turns head toward flank, hunches back upward, strikes at belly.

 Tends to stand but better when moving.
 Intermittent shivering then hot.

-Cramping, slimy stools, sometimes with blood. learn how
+Cramping, slimy stools, sometimes with blood.

 Treatment of Disease

 manner, to treat patients with the same illness (isopathic), or a similar

 disease (homeopathic).
 For example, Psorinum, the mange remedy, is made

 from human scabies, and is useful in treating other skin conditions as

 Michael Dym, D.V.M.
 "Over the past 40 years and 17 generations